bradleywell/OpenAT-Design-Guide-Test/template.md

 ## Design Considerations

 When designing parts that use this component, you need to keep in mind the following design considerations
 * **[Consideration 1]:** Something that is not a dimension, but still affects the design.
-Something like using an octagon for a horizontal hole to prvent sagging.
+Something like using an octagon for a horizontal hole to prevent sagging.
 * **[Consideration 2]:** Something that is not a dimension, but still affects the design.
-Something like using an octagon for a horizontal hole to prvent sagging.
+Something like using an octagon for a horizontal hole to prevent sagging.

 ## Purchasing